misha-wu/notion_takehome/README.md

 # Discussion:
 **Future Improvements**
-Currently, Sonnet does not include e2e testing, due to the fact that it is still a very barebones wrapper over the extensively-tested notion-client API.
-However, should Sonnet grow, adding integration/unit testing with `pytest` would be a great start.
+Moving forward, it would be good to have a more extensive suite of testing, including real end-to-end tests and mock server instances.
 To support intuitive mailbox-like features, it would also be exciting to introduce mechanisms to mark mail unread, encrypt secret letters, schedule sending letters, and filter mailbox by sender usernames.
+Similarly, better packaging could provide a more seamless experience.

 # Technical Choices:
+- Design:
+  - CLIs are already unintuitive in regards to state, so make an effort to give as much feedback to the user as possible!
+Confirm at every step that their actions have happened or errored, and communicate explicitly about the state of the system.
+  - Each message opened should have it's own information, and should not rely on users memorizing metadata -- thus the letter format.
 - Language to use: Python vs JS
 	- while JS is understandably the language of choice in prod, Python is much simpler to boostrap together -- thus, I leaned towards Python to quickly prototype my ideas.
 After iterations and feedback, I would consider swapping to JS for continuity in a greater framework... but for now, it servers our purposes just fine.
  - API to use: argparse vs click